Allie Grant

-Allie Grant (born February 14, 1994) is an American film and television actress.
-She is best known for her role as Isabelle Hodes on the Showtime television series Weeds appearing in the series from 2005 to 2009.
-She also co-starred as Lisa Shay on the ABC sitcom Suburgatory.
+Allie Grant McClain (born February 14, 1994) is an American film and television actress.
+She is best known for playing Isabelle Hodes on the Showtime television series Weeds appearing in the series from 2005 to 2009.
+She co-starred as Lisa Shay on the ABC sitcom Suburgatory.
 She has a recurring role on The Goldbergs.
+She also appears in Private Practice, as well as Grey's Anatomy.

 Life and career

-Grant was born in Tupelo, Mississippi; her parents are Jerry McClain and Angie Grant McClain.
-When she was three years old, she went to the Model and Talent Expo in Dallas, Texas.
-She was invited to New York.
-From 2005 to 2007, she guest starred on the Disney Channel series, The Suite Life of Zack & Cody and That's So Raven.
+Grant was born in Tupelo, Mississippi;

 In 2005, she was cast in Weeds.
 Although she originally began as a recurring character, Grant's role was promoted and by season three she became a regular part of the cast.
 Her role as Isabelle Hodes, the lesbian daughter of Celia and Dean Hodes, earned her a SAG nomination as a part of the Weeds cast.

 Grant has also appeared in the films Fanboys (2009), The Runaways (2010) and Struck by Lightning (2012).